ep390/ep390/ep-390-web/app/syllabus/page.md

 ## Topic List

 Each week will introduce a new topic, and work on an introductory lab exercise.
-Each exercise is an opporunity to build on further in the mid-term and final projects.
+Each exercise is an opportunity to build on further in the mid-term and final projects.

 - Hands on: Tools for agentic code generation
 - Hands on: Symbolic Music Generation